wavemaker/docs/learn/hybrid-mobile/debugging-mobile-apps.md

 ---
 ---

-Wavemaker uses Cordova platform to build hybrid mobile apps.
+WaveMaker uses Cordova platform to build hybrid mobile apps.
 While Cordova handles the native JavaScript API binding, WaveMaker handles the core app logic and UI.
 A mobile app built using WaveMaker runs in a web view (equivalent to a web browser).
 How to debug the web view layer is explained below.

 ## Debugging on Android